 Effective FY 2004, the state allows vendors three options: to deliver fuel at the prevailing price at time of delivery, to deliver at a fixed cost per gallon, or to deliver at a fixed cost with the vendor agreeing to charge the lower price should the cost of fuel at delivery time fall below the capped price.
-(The state's vendor agreements are posted on the LIHEAP Clearinghouse website.)

 Other Bulk Fuel Programs

 In Virginia, all participating vendors who provide deliverable fuel to LIHEAP recipients sign an agreement stating that they will not charge the 4.5 percent Virginia sales tax to energy assistance customers.
 While this tax is waived, vendors may charge any local sales tax applicable.
-The state has claimed over $200,000 from this resource for the past several years.

 Fuel cooperatives pool the purchasing power of consumers in order to obtain lower prices for unregulated fuels, most commonly heating oil.
 Unlike a bulk purchase arrangement, the customer generally purchases directly from the vendor.
 Most of the existing fuel co-ops are in metropolitan areas of the northeastern states.